Frequently Asked Questions

 - Explains the functional impact of that condition in academic or living situations

-The College uses your documentation as a tool to identify strategies, including reasonable accommodations that will facilitate student access to courses, programs and services.
+The University uses your documentation as a tool to identify strategies, including reasonable accommodations that will facilitate student access to courses, programs and services.
 Documentation is also used to establish the presence of a disability.

 Documentation has to be provided by a licensed professional who has expertise in working with adults who have disabilities like yours.
 For example: